Mpox control guideline

 Treatment

-Advice on clinical management should be sought from an infectious disease physician and/or sexual health physician, particularly in persons with severe disease or at risk of severe disease.
-If antiviral treatment is indicated, it should be initiated in consultation with an infectious disease physician and/or sexual health physician.
+Advice on clinical management can be sought from an infectious diseases physician and/or sexual health physician, particularly in persons with, or at risk of, severe disease.
+If antiviral treatment is indicated, it should be initiated in consultation with an infectious diseases physician and/or sexual health physician.

 NSW specific mpox guidance